Best Practice & Innovative Approaches

 Those students who can demonstrate that they have already mastered their grade level math concepts may be accelerated to the next grade.

-Math in our school is aligned at the same time so that if a student is accelerated, he or she joins the appropriate grade cohort, whether that be a one or two-grade acceleration.
+Math in our school is aligned at the same time so that if a student is accelerated, they join the appropriate grade cohort, whether that be a one or two-grade acceleration.

 Congregated Setting